-The State Advisors Google Group is a great resource of information about workshops, changes in programs, and student success initiatives.
+The State Advisors Google Group is a great resource of information about new courses, workshops, changes in programs, and student success initiatives.
 Colleges and departments on campus utilize the group to advertise classes and share recent updates to their curricula.

 Advisor Training and Development

 The Advisor Development Institute (ADI) offers faculty and staff a chance to demonstrate their commitment to teaching and advising at NC State.
 This comprehensive professional development program offers undergraduate advisors, advising administrators, and others opportunities for discussing how advising contributes to student success.
 The ADI Certificate recognizes an individual’s commitment to the development of advising expertise.

-Advisor Roundtables and Topic Sessions take place as needed throughout the academic year.
-Roundtable meetings focus on policy updates and information about new or changing programs.
-Topic sessions offer a look at a particular aspect of advising.
+Advisor Roundtables focus on policy updates and information about new or changing programs.
+There are also Topic Sessions on specific aspects of advising.

 For edits, suggestions, or comments regarding this page, please contact Donna Burton (firstname.lastname@example.org).